aerickt/lapwing-for-beginners/src/Chapter-15.md

 How would you write the word "alleviate"?
 With everything we've learned so far, you may be tempted to use `A/HRAOE/SREU/KWRAEUT` (a/lle/vi/ate).
 However, four strokes is quite a lot.
 We need to be able to compress this word into fewer strokes if we want to be fast at steno.

 To do this, we can let the `KWRAEU` stroke represent the entire "ia" sound.
 This sound is made up of two distinct vowels that are blended together.
-The "ia" pair is composed of the "long e" /i/ vowel as in "b<ins>ee</ins>t" and the "long a" /ei/ vowel as in "b<ins>ai</ins>t".
+The "ia" pair is composed of the *long e* /i/ vowel as in "b<ins>ee</ins>t" and the *long a* /ei/ vowel as in "b<ins>ai</ins>t".
 These are blended together to form the sound "ee-ait" /iˌeɪt/.

 Say "alleviate" out loud and see if you can identify this "ee-ait" vowel pair in the last syllable!